masc-ucsc/docs/docs/pyrope/06b-instantiation.md

     }
     ```

-The result of conditionally calling procedures is that most of the code may be
+The result of conditionally calling lambdas is that most of the code may be
 inlined.
 This can change the expected equivalent Verilog generated modules.

-Calling a procedure with the inputs set invalid has a different behavior.
+Calling a lambda with the inputs set invalid has a different behavior.
 For
 once C++ calls will still happen, and updates to registers with not valid data
 is allowed to reset the valid bit.